Workplace Radon Gas Monitoring

 Basements have a greater potential for Radon accumulation because of their larger surface area in contact with the soil through which the gas can permeate.
 It is therefore essential to test any frequently occupied basement, regardless of whether it is located in an affected area.

-Legislation Governing Levels Of Radon In The Workplace
+Legislation Regarding Levels Of Radon In The Workplace

 Do you realise that legislation already exists governing workplace levels of radon?